Code-Institute-Submissions/msp2-instant-coffee/README.md

 and the original plan was to essentially take the coffee shops in this book and use the google maps API as well as markers & marker clusters to place them on a map.
 I think the important distinction is that the initial project was focused specifically on Independent coffee shops.

-The aim of the final project is to provide a tool to allow users - talk about difference in final aim
+The aim of the final project is to provide a tool to allow users to find *any* nearby coffee shop.
+It aims to present this information in an interactive way with a stylish UX.
+It also aims to present this well on mobile as the tool will likley be primarily used by people who are out and about.

-The main reasons for these changes are:
+The main reasons for the change in aim are:
-- struggled to put in my own markers as well as using google's autocomplete function (TBH, this is the main reason)
-- Not many markers
+- I found it very difficult early on to get the Google Maps API working.
+I got the initmap function in easily enough and even managed to put in my own markers but it had no working search bar orlocation based functionality
+Eventually, I managed to load up a different version of the map that included an autocomplete search bar and put a marker down for the location the user had typed in - but I couldn't get this to display with MY markers on it.
+Ultimatley I went with this version of the project after it was suggested to me as the result of somme very panicked tutor support queries.
+- Aditionally though, I prefer this version of the project as, despite being a lot of work finding coordinates, the Independent Coffee Guide only has around 40 coffee shops and this really narrowed the usefulness of the product.
-- Also, whilst I initially had lans to implement a good few more features that I ended up with, The Independent coffee Guide provides something [very close](https://indycoffee.guide/north-midlands-north-wales-independent-coffee-guide-venue-finder/) to what my project ended up being.
+- Also, whilst I initially had plans to implement a good few more features that I ended up with, The Independent coffee Guide provides something [very close](https://indycoffee.guide/north-midlands-north-wales-independent-coffee-guide-venue-finder/) to what my project ended up being.
 So I think the change in focus to any coffee shop provides an important distinction.

 I think this is all worth noting because ultimatley, I spent a lot of time trying to get my Google Maps function to diplay in a way that would both take in the users location AND show markers for all of the nearby coffee shops.